What's Behind the Mask: Understanding Masked Graph Modeling for Graph Autoencoders: Present Work: MaskGAE

-\textbf{Path-wise random masking ($\mathcal{T}_{\text{path}}$).} We also propose a novel structured masking strategy that takes \emph{path} as a basic processing unit during sampling.
-Informally, a path in a graph is a sequence of edges which joins a sequence of adjacent nodes.
-Compared to simple edge masking, path-wise masking breaks the short-range connections between nodes, the model must look elsewhere for evidence to fit the structure that is masked out.
+We also propose a novel structured masking strategy that takes \emph{path} as a basic processing unit during sampling.
+Informally, a path in a graph is a sequence of edges that joins a sequence of adjacent nodes.
+Compared to simple edge-wise masking, path-wise masking breaks the short-range connections between nodes, the model must look elsewhere for evidence to fit the structure that is masked out.
 Therefore, it can better exploit the structure-dependency patterns and capture the high-order proximity for more meaningful MGM tasks.
 For path-wise masking, we sample a set of masked edges as follows:

-where $\mathcal{R} \subseteq \mathcal{V}$ is a set of root nodes sampled from the graph, $n_\text{walk}$ is the number of walks per node, and $l_\text{walk}$ is the walk length.
-Here we sample a subset of nodes (e.g., 50\%) without replacement as root nodes $\mathcal{R}$, following the degree distribution.
-Such sampling can also prevent a potential long-tailed bias existed in the graph (i.e., more masked edges are those belonging to high-degree nodes.).
+where $\mathcal{R} \subseteq \mathcal{V}$ is a set of root nodes to start random walks and $l_\text{walk}$ is the walk length.
+Here we sample a subset of nodes from graph as root nodes $\mathcal{R}$ following the Bernoulli distribution, i.e., $\mathcal{R} \sim \text{Bernoulli}(q)$, where $0<q<1$ is the sample ratio for the graph.
 We perform simple random walk~\cite{PerozziAS14} to sample masked edges $\mathcal{E}_{\text{mask}}$, although biased random walk~\cite{grover2016node2vec} are also applicable.
 We denote path-wise random masking as $\mathcal{T}_{\text{path}}$.
 To the best of our knowledge, our method is the first to use path-wise masking for graph self-supervised learning.